andypswanepoel/resuable-components/header/component-readme-template.md

 The following configurations can be added as data attributes at the component level:
 - data-autohide: If set to "true", the header will hide when the user scrolls down the page.
 If set to "true", the header will persist on the page.
 - data-autohide-amount: The value provided determines how much the user needs to scroll before the header will hide/show.
-- data-classnames-selected: class names to be added when the tab is selected.
-If nothing is added, default will be "selected".
-- data-classnames-unselected: class names to be added when the tab is not selected.
-If nothing is added, default will be "unselected".
+- data-classnames-hidden: class names to be added to the header when it is hidden.
+Default: "is-hidden"

 ## Emitted Events